melvinsh/asn/README.md

 asn 15169
 ```

+The program normalizes the ASN to ensure that it has the correct format, so you can use `15169`, `AS15169`, or `as15169` as input.

+If the program cannot find any subnets associated with the specified ASN, it will output an error message.

 ## How it works

 The program uses the Go `net/http` package to make a GET request to the IP2Location website with the specified ASN.
 It then reads the response and extracts the subnets using regular expressions.
 Finally, it outputs the subnets to the console.

-Note that the program normalizes the ASN to ensure that it has the correct format (i.e., starts with "AS").
-If the program cannot find any subnets associated with the specified ASN, it will output an error message.